+The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.
 The primary benefit is uniform licensing, compliant investigation, and enforcement provisions for skilled trades licensees.
-The secondary benefit is higher quality licensee, citizens in Michigan will be better served, likewise fewer complaints will be investigated by the Bureau, this reduces staff costs.
+The secondary benefit is higher quality licensees, citizens in Michigan will be better served, likewise fewer complaints will be investigated by the bureau, which reduces staff costs.

-32. Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.
-The rules are needed to reflect the Skilled Trades Regulation Act.
-The proposed rules are not expected to have any adverse impact on business growth or job creation.

-33. Identify any individuals or businesses who will be disproportionately affected by the rules as a result of their industrial sector, segment of the public, business size, or geographic location.
+- 32. Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.
+The Building Officials rules are being rescinded and will be recodified in the Skilled Trades Regulation rules.
+The proposed rules are not expected to have any adverse impact on business growth or job creation. - 33.
+Identify any individuals or businesses who will be disproportionately affected by the rules as a result of their industrial sector, segment of the public, business size, or geographic location.

+The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.
 Individuals or businesses will not be disproportionately affected by the rules as a result of their industrial sector, segment of the public, business size, or geographic location.

-34. Identify the sources the agency relied upon in compiling the regulatory impact statement, including the methodology utilized in determining the existence and extent of the impact of the proposed rules and a costbenefit analysis of the proposed rules.
+34. Identify the sources the agency relied upon in compiling the regulatory impact statement, including the methodology utilized in determining the existence and extent of the impact of the proposed rules and a cost-benefit analysis of the proposed rules.